gleiss/rapid/README.md

 # Overview

-SPECTRE is a software verification tool that takes a program together with a property as input and produces a first-order-encoding of correctness in SMTLIB syntax.
+RAPID is a software verification tool that takes a program together with a property as input and produces a first-order-encoding of correctness in SMTLIB syntax.
 This encoding can then be passed to an arbitrary first-order reasoning engine which supports SMTLIB, e.g. Vampire.

-SPECTRE is focused on
+RAPID is focused on
 - programs containing arrays
 - functional properties, hyperproperties, possibly with quantifier alternations
 - proving properties instead of disproving them (we don't try to find bugs)

-# Using SPECTRE
+# Using RAPID
-SPECTRE is intended to be used as follows:
+RAPID is intended to be used as follows:
 - Write your program in the supported while-language,
 - Write the property you want to prove in the supported SMTLIB-syntax,
 - Pass the file containing the program and the property to SPECTRE, which generates an SMTLIB-encoding.